Google Drive for Slack

-Google Drive lets you store files securely online, access them from anywhere, and collaborate with others.
-With the Google Drive app for Slack, working together is even easier: you can access, share, and even create Google Drive files right from Slack.
+Google Drive lets you store files securely online, access them from anywhere, and work jointly with your teammates.
+With the Google Drive app for Slack, you can access, share, and even create Google Drive files right from your workspace.

-Slack will only search and index files that are shared from your Google Drive or created from within Slack.
+- Slack will only search and index Google Drive files that have been shared or created in Slack.

-All of your Google Docs are stored in Google Drive, so they won't take up storage space on your Slack team.
+- All of your Google Docs (even the ones that are created or shared in Slack) are stored in Google Drive; they won't take up storage space in your Slack workspace.

 Set up the Google Drive app

-There are two simple ways to connect your Google Drive to Slack: paste a link to a Google file in the Slack message box or install the Google Drive app.
+There are three simple ways to connect your Google Drive to Slack:

 Share a Google Drive link